-The definitive test for the diagnosis of obesity remains the BMI (obesity is defined as a BMI ≥30 kg/m^2).
+The definitive test for the diagnosis of obesity remains the body mass index (BMI; obesity is defined as a BMI ≥30 kg/m²).

 Central or abdominal obesity has a stronger association with obesity-related comorbidity than peripheral (i.e., subcutaneous) obesity, so waist circumference may be a better indicator of the risk for obesity-related comorbidity than BMI.

 The mainstay of nonsurgical treatment of obesity is diet and exercise, with psychological therapy as a recommended adjunct for all patients.
 The risk of complications is low, but the overall efficacy and durability of this combination is poor, and the management of obesity is evolving with new pharmacologic options and improved surgical outcomes.